After bullets flew, NYC subway workers kept their cool

 Investigators say James, who recently left Milwaukee and was living at a short-term rental in Philadelphia, rented a U-Haul van in Philadelphia and drove it to New York City hours before the shooting.

-Associated Press writers Michael R. Sisak, Karen Matthews and Bobby Caina Calvan contributed to this report.
+Associated Press writers Michael R. Sisak, Karen Matthews and Bobby Caina Calvan in New York and Claudia Lauer in Philadelphia contributed to this report.